Part of The Pet Loss Support Series

 Different Pets, Different Goodbyes

-How to explain the loss of different animals.
-Dogs, cats, fish, hamsters, rabbits, and birds each carry different meanings for children.
+How to support children through the loss of different animals.
+Dogs, cats, fish, small mammals, birds, reptiles, horses, and even the unusual pets each carry different meanings for children.

 9